Skip to main content

 });

-// Start Temporal workflow in CSV mode
+// Start Temporal workflow in batch mode

 const workflowId = `paypal-csv-import-${batchId}`;